juanluisbaptiste/docker-otrs/README.md

 * `OTRS_INSTALL=restore` Will restore the backup specified by `OTRS_BACKUP_DATE`
 environment variable.
 * `OTRS_BACKUP_DATE` is the backup name to restore.
 It can have two values:
-   - Uncompressed backup file: A directory with its name in the same *date_time* format that the OTRS backup script uses, for example `OTRS_BACKUP_DATE="2015-05-26_00-32"`.
+   - Uncompressed backup: A directory with its name in the same *date_time* format that the OTRS backup script uses, for example `OTRS_BACKUP_DATE="2015-05-26_00-32"` with the backup files inside.
 A backup file created with this image or with any OTRS installation will work (the backup script creates the directory with that name).
+This is useful when migrating from another OTRS install to this container.
-   - Compressed backup file: A gzip tarball file created by OTRS.
+   - Compressed backup file: A gzip tarball of the previously described directory with the backup files.
+These tarballs are created by this container when doing a backup.

+If you have created a backup with this container then you will have a tarball .
 Backups must be inside the */var/otrs/backups* directory (host mounted by default in the docker-compose file).

 ## Upgrading